The Hosepipe Band is an established East Anglian band which plays for public and private ceilidhs – aka barn dances.

 In addition to playing for dances, The Hosepipe Band also play concert spots and for theatrical productions.

 Their current involvement with the North Essex poet Martin Newell takes the band in a new direction.
-Band members have composed original music to accompany Martin’s long poems, The Song of the Waterlily, Black Shuck and The Green Children.
-They will be performing these with Martin at a number of events in the coming months.
+Band members have composed original music to accompany Martin’s long poems, The Song of the Waterlily, Black Shuck, The Green Children and Jigsaw Coast.
+To find out when we will be performing these with Martin check our Performances page.

 Find out more about the band on their website.